chrisly42/mc68000-asm-plugin/README.md

 - `Find Usages` always shows _"Unclassified"_ though it shouldn't (?)
 - Macro invocations are not yet evaluated, thus no referencing to symbols defined via macros (e.g. `STRUCT`).
-- No support for includes.
-Scoping is for global symbols and labels is currently the whole project.
+- Scoping for global symbols and labels is currently the whole project.
 - No support for register replacement (e.g. registers replaced by `EQUR` or `EQURL` will cause syntax errors)
 - While the Lexer supports the -spaces option (where a space introduces a comment), this cannot be configured yet (default is off).
 - No support for other processor instructions, FPU or 68020+ address modes.
 - Unit Test coverage is not as good as it could be (ahem).
-- `opt` keyword needs special treatment and will currently show a parsing error.
 - Missing but planned features:
     - Macro evaluation on invocation
     - Folding